Dharma Refuge

 Learn more.
 Join a Circle.

-To join a Circle or get more information, email Jane Bleeg, Membership Coordinator.
+To join a Circle or get more information, email Jane Bleeg, Practice Circle Coordinator.

 What does a typical Practice Circle look like?